 Having jewelry doesn’t mean only wearing it when we feel like it.
 Jewelry, like many other things, is prone to damage and dirt, and therefore, it’s necessary to clean from time to time.
-There are many liquid soaps and detergents specifically made for cleaning jewelry, but did you know that you can also make your own cleaning supplies with the ingredients that you have at home?
-Here are some tips on how to clean each type of jewelry and the best ways to do it.
+There are many liquid soaps and detergents specifically made for jewelry cleaning DIY, but did you know that you can also make your own jewelry cleaning supplies with the ingredients that you have at home?
+Here are some tips on how to clean jewelry at home and the best ways to do it.

 Photo by Kevin Bidwell from Pexels

 Silver, even though it’s gorgeous, also tends to get dirty over the longer period.
 That’s why it’s important to clean it gently so you won’t cause any damage.
 There are many recipes, but this homemade mix will definitely help you bring back shine you your favorite silver necklaces and other jewelry.
 You’ll need 1 tablespoon of baking soda, 1 cup of boiling water, half a cup of vinegar, one flat pan and an aluminum foil.

 First, you’ll cover the pan with the aluminum foil, but make sure that the shiny side of the foil is placed up.
 Put your jewelry on the foil, and make sure that each part of each piece of jewelry is touching the foil.
 Mix everything into the pan and stir to break all the chunks of baking soda and then rearrange the jewelry.
 Then slowly add distilled vinegar.
 Leave everything in for 10 to 15 minutes, and then rinse it with water.